corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/upgrading-a-notary.md

       scp dump.sql.gz $NODE:$COCKROACH_DEST_PATH
     done
     ```
    {{< warning >}}
    The export file **must** be copied into a subdirectory of `/opt/cockroachdb/cockroach-data/extern/` for each node, as described in the [CockroachDB documentation](https://www.cockroachlabs.com/docs/v20.1/import.html#import-file-urls/)
    {{</ warning >}}
 3. After copying the data to CockroachDB, the data must be imported to the `corda_mysql` database.
 The `corda_mysql`
-   database is used to contain the MySQL data until it can be imported to the final `corda` database with the correct database
+   database is used to contain the MySQL data until it can be imported into the final `corda` database with the correct database
    schema.
-The following command will import the Percona data in the `mysql` schema:
+The following command will import the Percona data into the `mysql` schema:

     ```bash
     # Get the first node from the previous variable.
     COCKROACH_FIRST_NODE=${COCKROACH_NODES%% *}